All CCO Certification Programs

 NCCCO offers four categories of mobile crane operator certification.
 In addition to the core written exam, candidates are required to take one or more specialty examinations covering specific types of mobile cranes: lattice boom truck cranes (LBT), lattice boom crawler cranes (LBC), telescopic boom cranes—swing cab (TLL), and/or telescopic boom cranes—fixed cab (TSS).
 The practical examinations test real-world skills such as hoisting, booming, swinging, following hand signals, and combined function operations.
-Additional subcategories have been created for service truck cranes (STC) and boom trucks (BTF).
+Service truck cranes (STC) are a subcategory of the TSS desgnation.

 Candidates must pass both written and practical exams to be CCO-certified tower crane operators (TWR).
 Candidates may take the practical exam on one of three types of tower cranes—hammerhead, luffing jib, or self-erecting—and must demonstrate skills such as trolley travel, hoisting, swinging, and combined function operations.